kate-holdener/lights/index.md

   - Turn on several lights at once
   - Blink a light
 3. Assemble the lights, connecting them to your Raspberry Pi
-  - <a href="https://drive.google.com/file/d/1ovEwY0axvya6oyfshwoi6XtHjDIgWKuZ/view?usp=sharing">Assembly Instructions</a>
+  - <a href="https://drive.google.com/file/d/1PCCHJ61IAkTXFsFqDYYFz1PIAZ4Qic5v/view?usp=sharing">Assembly Instructions</a>
-  - TODO: print out instructions
 4. Turn on the lights and make configuration chagnes
-  - <a href="https://drive.google.com/file/d/1wJrOotk2LGd6SBqmLCVecB4jKPKN6_3v/view?usp=sharing">Configuration Instructions</a>
+  - <a href="https://drive.google.com/file/d/1QCKSB7eMxPsMDTXLa3rw6IO1AajZPaeQ/view?usp=sharing">Configuration Instructions</a>
-  - TODO: print out instructions
 5. Download and run demo programs:
   - Rainbow Lights:
        - <a href='python/rainbowLights.py' download>Download</a>